Sarah Hyland Skinnydips As She Wraps Exotic Vacation With Beau Wells Adams

 Modern Family star Sarah Hyland has had an incredible vacation celebrating her birthday with her boyfriend Wells Adams.
 Hyland just turned 28-years-old and she and her beau just spent the past few days having a blast together in a gorgeous, tropical location.
-Just before wrapping up their stay, Sarah even did a bit of skinnydipping in the ocean and fans have been going crazy over the couple’s updates.
+Just before wrapping up their stay, Sarah even did a bit of skinny dipping in the ocean and fans have been going crazy over the couple’s updates.

 Based on the Instagram posts and video clips that Wells Adams and Sarah Hyland have been sharing over the past few days, it looks like they’ve been in the British Virgin Islands.
-One restaurant they visited was on Virgin Gorda, one of the islands in the area, and they clearly had a blast at the place named CocoMaya.
+One restaurant they visited was on Virgin Gorda, one of the islands in the area, and they clearly had a blast at the place, named CocoMaya.

 Wells and Sarah took a small plane tour at one point and it looks like they stayed at the exclusive resort named Batu Villa, which is also on the island of Virgin Gorda.
 The resort is very small and very private and it looks as if Hyland and Adams had an absolute blast during their time there.